yaya2devops/cloudblog/clbyvixfr000208mkepithjx9.md

 ## Features For Your Note

-Prometheus has several key features that make it an appealing choice, incl:
+Prometheus has several features that make it an appealing choice, incl:

 - **Flexible query language:** Prometheus has a powerful query language that allows users to define custom metrics and alerts based on their specific needs.